Back to all blogs

 Can I Drink Tea Before a Thyroid Test?

-Now, let's address the heart of the matter: your morning brew.
-Whether you prefer a strong builder’s tea, a delicate green tea, or a sophisticated Earl Grey, the ingredients can interact with your body in ways that might subtly influence a blood test.
+Whether you prefer builder’s tea, green tea, or Earl Grey, your brew contains ingredients that may subtly influence a test.

 Black Tea (Without Milk or Sugar)